-- 6. With the exception of the SPT, each treaty body currently operating is mandated to consider the reports which States parties are obliged to submit periodically on steps they have taken to implement the provisions of the relevant treaty and, in the case of the CRC, its substantive protocols.
-Six of the treaty bodies (CERD, HRC, CAT, CEDAW, CMW and CRPD) are entitled to consider individual communications where States parties have accepted this procedure, and two may conduct inquiries into alleged violations of their treaty's terms (CAT, CEDAW and CRPD), again where this procedure has been accepted by the State party.
-Where reporting is concerned, there are variations in the wording in the treaties in relation to the content of States parties' reports, but the content required is similar, and all committees have adopted guidelines on the form and content of reports to assist States parties with the preparation of their reports.
-It is to be noted that the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families contains a specific provision which entitles the CMW to adopt additional reporting guidelines (art.
-73, para.
-3) as does the Convention on the Rights of Persons with Disabilities (article 35, para.
-3). - 7.
-The treaties do not set out in detail how the various treaty bodies are to treat the reports that they receive, but each (except ICESCR) establishes the same basic framework for "consideration," "study" or "examination" of reports by its committee and the adoption of such "general comments" (CRC, HRC and CAT), "suggestions and general recommendations" (CERD and CEDAW) or "comments" (CMW) as the relevant committee may consider appropriate.
+Rights Committee4) are entitled to consider individual communications where States parties have accepted this procedure, and three (CAT, CEDAW and CRPD5) may conduct inquiries into alleged violations of their treaty's provisions, again where this procedure has been accepted by the State party.
+Some treaty bodies (CAT, CERD, CMW and the Human Rights Committee) are mandated by their respective treaties to consider inter-State communications whereby State parties may complain to the relevant treaty body about alleged violations of the treaty by another State party.6 As far as reporting is concerned, there are variations in the wording in the treaties in relation to the content of States parties' reports, but the content required is similar.
+All committees have adopted guidelines on the form and content of reports to assist States parties with the preparation of their reports.
+It is to be noted that the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and the Convention on the Rights of Persons with Disabilities contain specific provisions which entitle their respective committees to adopt additional reporting guidelines (arts.
+73 (3) and 35 (3), respectively).

+- 7. The treaties do not set out in detail how the various treaty bodies are to treat the reports that they receive, but each (with the exception of ICESCR: see paras.
+4, 28 and 29) establishes the same basic framework for "consideration," "study" or "examination" of reports by its respective committee and the adoption of such "general comments" (CRC, the Human Rights Committee and CAT), "suggestions and general recommendations" (CERD and CEDAW) or "comments" (CMW) as the relevant committee may consider appropriate.
 The International Convention on the Elimination of All Forms of Racial Discrimination, the Convention against Torture, the Convention on the Rights of the Child, and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and the Convention on the Rights of Persons with Disabilities contain express provision for its committee to request additional information from States parties.
-All treaties allow States parties to respond to a treaty body's comments, recommendations or suggestions with their own observations. - 8.
+All treaties allow States parties to reply to a treaty body's comments, recommendations or suggestions with their own observations. - 8.
 Under ECOSOC resolution 1985/17, CESCR "shall make suggestions and recommendations of a general nature on the basis of its consideration of those reports and of the reports submitted by the specialized agencies, in order to assist the Council to fulfil, in particular, its responsibilities under articles 21 and 22 of the Covenant." - 9.
-Several treaties state a wider purpose for which its committee is created: CEDAW is established "for the purpose of considering the progress made in the implementation of the [...]
+Several treaties state a wider purpose for which their committees were created: CEDAW was established "for the purpose of considering the progress made in the implementation of the [...]
 Convention" (art.
-17); the CRC has a general purpose "of examining the progress made by States parties in achieving the realization of the obligations undertaken" in the Convention (art.
-43); and CMW the purpose of "reviewing the application of the [...]
+17, para.
+1); the CRC has a general purpose "of examining the progress made by States parties in achieving the realization of the obligations undertaken" in the Convention (art.
+43, para.
+1); and CMW the purpose of "reviewing the application of the [...]
 Convention" (art.
-72).
+72, para.
+1(a)).